August 21, 2017

 Because the use of computers and computing facilities is central to the learning experience at USC, it is important for all students to understand the policies governing the use of computing resources and appropriate behaviors in an electronic community.
 To that end, the university has developed a set of computing policies for members of the university community, regarding electronic communications, the use of computing resources at USC, compliance with the Digital Millennium Copyright Act (DMCA) and other related topics.

-All of these policies are available online at http://policy.usc.edu or http://cio.usc.edu/copyright/policy.
+All of these policies are available online at policy.usc.edu or cio.usc.edu/copyright/policy.
 Students are expected to read and abide by all policies located at this site and check this page for updates, as these policies are subject to change.
 All electronic information under this website supersedes all printed computing policies.

 Section 2 – University Email Notifications to Students

-Email has been adopted as the primary mechanism for sending official communications to students at the University of Southern California.
+Email is the primary mechanism for sending official communications to students at the University of Southern California.
 Students, therefore, must check email regularly in order to stay abreast of important messages and notifications.
 Failure to read official university communications sent to students’ official email addresses does not absolve students from knowing and complying with the content of official communications.

 Faculty may use students’ official email addresses as the official out-of-class means of communicating with students registered in their classes.
 Students must comply with course requirements communicated to them by email.